stupakzm/Backgammon/README.md

 This repository contains the code for my upcoming Nardi (Backgammon) game.

+If you are interested, you can try to play the game at https://stupak.itch.io/backgammon

 #Project Objective
 The primary aim of this project is to offer a versatile Nardi gaming experience that can be enjoyed anytime and anywhere.